Etymology: From Latin acupunctura composed of acus (“needle”) and punctura(“sting”). This medicine was developed during the Han dynasty in China.

-At first, the insertion of needles causes responses in the nervous system which allows, among other things, muscle relaxation, but also to harmonize the organic functions.
-The treatment also stimulates the secretion of hormones such as enkephalins, endorphins and corticosteroids that act on the control of pain and the inflammatory process.
+First of all, the insertion of needles provokes responses in the nervous system, which allows, among other things, to relax the muscles and harmonize organ functions.
+The treatment also stimulates the release of hormones such as enkephalins, endorphins and corticosteroids that act on pain control and the inflammatory process.

-Finally, the insertion of a needle improves the blood circulation locally.
-Acupuncture therefore provides relief both locally and globally.
+Finally, the insertion of a needle improves local blood circulation.
+Acupuncture can therefore provide both local and global relief.
 Trust our team of professionals!

-Although the needle is the tool of choice of the acupuncturist, there are several other techniques that can be used during a treatment.
+Although the needle is the acupuncturist’s preferred tool, several other techniques can be used during a treatment.
 The most common are cupping, laser, massage, heat and electrical stimulation.

-The acupuncturist can then decide to use the needle only or a combination of these tools.
-In any case, he will adapt his treatments according to the problem, the age of the patient and his state of health.
-Acupuncture can therefore treat babies as well as older people, athletes, and pregnant women.
-Experiencing pain?
-Come see our professionals at one of our CMI acupuncture clinics and regain your mobility.
+The acupuncturist may decide to use the needle alone or a combination of these tools.
+In all cases, he or she will adapt the treatment according to the problem, the age of the patient and his or her state of health.
+Acupuncture can be used to treat babies, seniors, athletes and pregnant women.

 Most group insurance plans reimburse part of the cost of an acupuncture session.